At least 11 Palestinians killed after Israel hits tent camp in Rafah

 The Palestinian Wafa news agency, quoting medical sources, reported that Israeli jets targeted two houses east of Deir el-Balah in the central Gaza Strip, resulting in the killing of 15 people.

+“Last night was extremely hard for people in Deir el-Balah with unrelenting attacks by tanks and jets throughout the night,” said journalist Abubaker Abed, reporting from the central city.

+“There were at least 10 explosions, mostly in the western and eastern parts of the city,” Abed said earlier.

-In the Jabalia campin , northern Gaza, Israeli jets struck a house in an attack that killed two people.
+Meanwhile, in the Jabalia camp in northern Gaza, Israeli jets struck a house in an attack that killed two people.
 The house was reportedly sheltering 70 displaced people.

+That strike killed at least two victims, according to initial assessments, Anadolu Agency reported.